finos/morphir/docs/snowpark/snowpark-backend-generation.md

 ---
-id: snowpark-backend
+id: snowpark-backend-generation
+title: Snowpark backend generation
 ---

-# Snowpark Backend

-The Morphir **Snowpark** backend generates Scala code that uses the [Snowpark](https://docs.snowflake.com/en/developer-guide/snowpark/scala/index) API .

-## Generation conventions and strategies
+# Generation patterns and strategies

 The **Snowpark** backend supports two main code generation strategies:

 - Generating code that manipulates [DataFrame](https://docs.snowflake.com/en/developer-guide/snowpark/scala/working-with-dataframes) expressions
 - Generating "plain" Scala code

-The backend uses a series of conventions for deciding which strategy is used to convert the a function.
-These conventions apply to the way types and function are defined.
+The backend identifies a series of patterns for deciding which strategy is used to convert a function.
+These patterns apply to the way types and function are defined.

-### Type definition conventions
+## Type definition patterns

-Type definitions in the input **Morphir IR** are classified using the following conventions:
+Type definitions in the input **Morphir IR** are classified using the following patterns:

-#### Records that represent tables
+### Records that represent tables

 Records are classified as "representing a table definition" according to the types of its members.
-A [DataFrame](https://docs.snowflake.com/en/developer-guide/snowpark/scala/working-with-dataframes) compatible type is one of the following:
+A type that is compatible with a [DataFrame](https://docs.snowflake.com/en/developer-guide/snowpark/scala/working-with-dataframes) is considered to fall in this category.
+These types are:

 - A basic datatype
   - Int